 Teaching Intended outcome Success criteria Improved pupil progress SOLAR data will show a greater percentage of PP students making expected or better progress Supporting our pupils to be ready for life Careers education planning will show work with students in all years.
 Destinations measures will again be strong Student involvement in target setting will be increased Increased engagement in learning and improve concentration and participation through Quality First Provision Evidence for learning data will show improved engagement.
+Individualised support plans EduKey Provision Maps will show range on interventions in place for CYP in need of additional support

-Targeted Academic Support Intended outcome Success criteria CPD for all staff joining the organisation focused Autism/SEMH/LAC/Trauma Tailored CPD programme for the academic year All staff joining the organisation will access CPD trauma informed training Access to ICT on site and remotely Positive engagement with: GCSE Pod Mathletics IDL Improved Resources: Student Laptops and Tablets Specialist ICT Equipment An extended range of online resources to enhance learning on and off site Improve functional literacy including reading and spelling More PP children meet their individual targets Improve functional numeracy More PP children meet their individual targets Improve engagement in the academic curriculum Increased choice of qualifications and improved results in external qualifications for PP students Improve progress across the curriculum In SOLAR data PP children to achieve expected or better progress Improve Staff CPD with a focus on curriculum sequencing and curriculum journey The curriculum is sequenced in order to allow our most vulnerable learners to build knowledge and skills over time
+Targeted Academic Support Intended outcome Success criteria CPD for all staff joining the organisation focused Autism/SEMH/LAC/Trauma Tailored CPD programme for the academic year All staff joining the organisation will access CPD trauma informed training CPD delivered by Clinical Psychologist Access to ICT on site and remotely Positive engagement with: Clicker Mathletics Improved Resources: Student Laptops and Tablets Specialist ICT Equipment An extended range of online resources to enhance learning on and off site Improve functional literacy including reading and spelling More PP children meet their individual targets Improve functional numeracy More PP children meet their individual targets Improve engagement in the academic curriculum Increased choice of qualifications and improved results in external qualifications for PP students Improve progress across the curriculum In SOLAR data PP children to achieve expected or better progress Improve Staff CPD with a focus on curriculum sequencing and curriculum journey The curriculum is sequenced in order to allow our most vulnerable learners to build knowledge and skills over time

-Wider Strategies/Outcomes

-Intended outcome Success criteria

-Improve engagement in leisure and wellbeing activities A variety of special interest groups to be run with equipment to be provided.
-Activities including lunch time clubs, music lessons other extra-curricular activities.

-Improved self-regulation for social and emotional issues Clear programmes of support in place overseen by OT and SaLT Pastoral teams have planned interventions for key students Pods to be improved based on the needs of the learners and pupil voice Improve attendance Family footings support and attendance incentives based on the needs of the individual Dojo/Rewards used to recognise improved attendance Vulnerable learners panel meets regularly to discuss interventions for individuals Improved relationships with families for those at risk of or with persistent absenteeism.
-Use of alternative Provisions All learners access education in a setting that meets their needs
+Wider Strategies/Outcomes Intended outcome Success criteria Improve engagement in leisure and wellbeing activities A variety of special interest groups to be run with equipment to be provided.
+Activities including lunch time clubs, music lessons, swimming lessons and other extra-curricular activities.
+Improved self-regulation for social and emotional issues Clear programmes of support in place overseen by OT and SaLT Pastoral teams have planned interventions for key students Pods to be improved based on the needs of the learners and pupil voice Improve attendance Attendance incentives based on the needs of the individual Dojo/Rewards used to recognise improved attendance Vulnerable learners panel meets regularly to discuss interventions for individuals Improved relationships with families for those at risk of or with persistent absenteeism Use of alternative Provisions All learners access education in a setting that meets their needs